 It is the Board's desire that administrative procedures for settling complaints and grievances of any and all persons (i.e., staff, students, patrons, hereinafter "Grievant") be an orderly process within which solutions may be pursued.
+This policy shall apply to people employed by the District only if their grievance is in their capacity as a parent/guardian or patron.
+Any other employee complaints shall be resolved as described as specified below.

-Further, that the procedure provide prompt and equitable resolution at the lowest possible administrative level.
+It is the intent of the Board that this policy will provide prompt and equitable resolution at the lowest possible administrative level.
 Additionally, it is the Board's desire that each grievant be assured an opportunity for orderly presentation and review of complaints without fear of reprisal.